dotson3/ScreenSpin/README.md

 # ScreenSpin
 ScreenSpin
-program runs in pycharm, and auto spins on a website when a sertain number is achieved
+program runs in pycharm, and auto spins on a website when a certain number is achieved